 For every thought-listing from Study 4, we asked: "Does this thought-listing invoke the concept of discrimination?" ("Not at all" = 1; "A little bit" = 2; "Somewhat" = 3; "Very much so" = 4; "This thought-listing seems nonsensical or nonresponsive" = "N/A").
-On each page, we also reminded participants of our definition of discrimination: "Discrimination is defined as differential treatment based on attributes that are irrelevant and/or uncontrollable."
+On each page, we also reminded participants of our definition of discrimination.
 To account for heterogeneity in each rater's use of the scale, we z-scored their discrimination ratings (i.e., for each rating, we subtracted the average of that rater's 20 ratings and divided by the corresponding standard deviation).
 Then, for each thought-listing, we averaged all the z-scored discrimination ratings.
 Each thought-listing garnered an average of 9.51 discrimination ratings.

-For our secondary preregistered analysis, we asked generative AI to rate the extent to which each thought-listing from Study 4 invoked the concept of discrimination.4
+For our secondary preregistered analysis, we asked generative AI to rate the extent to which each thought-listing from Study 4 invoked the concept of discrimination (see Web